Kolossi/kolossi.github.io/_posts/2023/2023-04-06-azure-devops-pipelines-var-access-part-2.md

 #subtitle: more than the title
 #excerpt: This is what the page is really about
 tags: [quicktips,azure,devops,pipelines,variables]
+jsit: true
 ---
-How to access Azure devops pipelines variables in a way that is reliable both in a script and in template conditions
+How to access Azure devops pipelines variables and parameters in a way that is reliable both in a script and in template conditions
 <!--more-->